 Gild the dome!

-The Secession building is still undergoing renovations, its imposing golden dome is already finished.
+The renovation of the Secession and its imposing golden dome is already finished.
 Thanks to all of you who have contributed to the gilding of the leaves!
-The donation campaign continues.
-With a contribution of €100 you can lend one of the leaves new splendor.
+With a contribution of €100 more than 1.500 leaves could be gilded.

 A spectacular Viennese landmark

 The Secession’s home is one of the best-known works of art nouveau in the world.
 Visible from afar, the dome of interwoven golden laurel branches is composed of 2,500 leaves and more than 300 berries.
 It was constructed in 1897–98 based on designs by Joseph Maria Olbrich.
 The play of shimmering hues and manifold light reflexes makes the foliage seem almost alive.
 “Cabbage head,” the mocking name the Viennese coined for it, has long become a term of endearment.

 Around three decades have passed since the last general restoration, and so it was time for a fresh round of renovations and modernizations.
 As part of this project, we also refurbished the dome, which measures over 25 feet in diameter.

 Made possible by your support